jeffreykegler/hoonlint/misc/whitespace.md

 tightly aligned with the previous runechild, or vertically separated.

-## Backdenting and vertical vertical separation
+## Backdenting and vertical separation

 In a basic syntax `n`-arity hoon, a vertically separated `m`'th runechild should be aligned `n-m` stops after than the anchor column.